2005 National League Championship Series: Game 3

 In Game 3, Cardinals' starter Matt Morris pitched three shutout innings before walking Morgan Ensberg to lead off the fourth, then Mike Lamb's home run put the Astros up 2−0.
 In the fifth, the Astros' Roger Clemens allowed back-to-back leadoff singles to Yadier Molina and Abraham Nunez.
 Morris's sacrifice bunt moved them up one base each before David Eckstein's sacrifice fly put the Cardinals on the board.
 Clemens again allowed back-to-back leadoff singles next inning to Albert Pujols and Jim Edmonds before Larry Walker's sacrifice fly tied the game.
 In the bottom of the inning, Lamb hit a one-out double and scored on Jason Lane's single.
 After Brad Ausmus singled, Brad Thompson relieved Morris and Adam Everett hit into a fielder's choice that allowed Lane to score to put the Astros up 4−2.
 Chad Qualls pitched two hitless innings before Brad Lidge retired the first two batters in the ninth and walked John Rodriguez.
-Rodriguez then moved to second on defensive indifference before scoring on John Mabry's double.
-This is the first run Lidge allowed against the Cardinals since May 29, 2003, but held on for the save to give the Astros a 2–1 series lead.
-It was Clemens' 12th career postseason win, fifth in League Championship Series games.
+Rodriguez then moved to second on defensive indifference before scoring on John Mabry's double, which was the first run allowed by Lidge against the Cardinals since May 29, 2003.
+However, he got the next batter to fly out to center to give the Astros a 2–1 series lead.
+It was the 5th League Championship Series game won by Clemens in his career and his 12th overall postseason game win.